Proxy-Phaethon/chaos/ARCHITECTURE.md

 This is a living document — update it whenever the generation system changes shape, not just when new features are added.

-**Status:** the file/gitignore/npm-package pattern is proven by two real examples now (Tailwind CSS for frontend, and — see below — the backend scaffolding for Django/Express, which follows a related but distinct pattern of its own).
-Static Webpage and Basic Webapp generation are both fully working as of the last build session. `chaos write` (the syntax translation layer) is still unbuilt.
+**Status:** the `BuildPlan` pattern is proven for frontend features (Tailwind, Bootstrap, Sass, plain CSS, JS).
+Backend generation now spans eight language/framework combinations across two distinct patterns (see below). **Only Django and Express have been verified by a real test run** — the rest (Fastify, NestJS, Flask, Go/Gin, Rails, Laravel, and all three new CSS options) were just built and are pending their first test.
+Update this status note once each has actually been run successfully.
+`chaos write` (the syntax translation layer) is still unbuilt.

 ---